bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 You can format the text that appears alongside your axes with Bokeh's ``TickFormatter`` objects.
-Use these formatters to display currency symbols on your y axis, for example:
+Use these formatters to display currency symbols on your y-axis, for example:

 .. bokeh-plot:: docs/first_steps/examples/first_steps_4_tick_formatter.py
     :source-position: none

-To display dollar amounts instead of just numbers on your y axis, use the :class:`~bokeh.models.formatters.NumeralTickFormatter`:
+To display dollar amounts instead of just numbers on your y-axis, use the :class:`~bokeh.models.formatters.NumeralTickFormatter`:

 First, import the :class:`~bokeh.models.formatters.NumeralTickFormatter` from